KhadijaaaaaB/stellar-fang/README.md

 This game was developed as a rapid prototype.
 While fully playable, there are several areas for improvement to enhance robustness, user experience, and replayability.
 #### Known Issues & Areas for Improvement
 - *Process and File Cleanup:* The game relies on a `cleanup.sh` script to remove temporary files and stop background processes.
 While calling the script when the player exits the game from the main hub helps ensure this runs, abruptly closing the terminal window (e.g., with Alt+F4) can still leave orphaned processes or game files behind.
 The cleanup mechanism could be made more resilient.
 - *Ctrl+C Exploit:* Pressing `Ctrl+C` currently triggers the "bailout" sequence, offering an unintended shortcut.
-This `SIGINT` signal should ideally be trapped to either be ignored or to display a message without ending the game.
+This `SIGINT` signal should ideally be trapped (and actually is) to either be ignored or to display a message without ending the game.
+The SIGINT signals is trapped because it is sent by the initiate_bailout.sh script to trigger the bailout.
+Another non POSIX signal could be used instead, to free SIGINT for the described usage.
-- *Late `repair_protocol.sh` Creation:* The `repair_protocol.sh` file is designed to appear only after the `ship_sync.sh` "virus" process is killed.
-If the game ends before the player kills this process, the main cleanup script terminates it, causing the repair file to appear after the game is over.
-A temporary patch deletes this file during cleanup (see last lines of `cleanup.sh`), but a more robust solution would prevent its creation in the first place if the game has already concluded.
 - *Centralized Game Configuration:* Key game data, such as the list of repairable components, is currently defined in multiple scripts (`setup.sh` and `check_parts.sh`).
 This data should be centralized into a single `config.sh` file to avoid redundancy and make the game easier to maintain and expand.
 #### Roadmap for future versions
 - *Enhanced Usability:* The `EMERGENCY_REPAIR_GUIDE` is a critical document, but it's currently a file the player must find and `cat`.
 This could be improved by making it available via a simple `repair_guide` command, similar to the existing `help` and `gameplay` commands.